 White vinegar, a slightly acidic liquid, is also useful in many cleaning formulas.

-Castile soap made from plant oils works as surfactant by helping to loosen and wash away dirt.
+Real soap made from plant oils works as surfactant by helping to loosen and wash away dirt.
 Soap made with a high percentage of coconut oil is the best de-greaser with its high lauric acid composition.

 Lemon, lime and grapefruit juices, fresh or in concentrate, do more than smell great — they’re acidic and antibacterial and make a wonderful addition to many cleaning formulas.